Welcome!

 As this was a game jam with limited time and I was actually preoccupied with both midterms & finals throughout the majority of the month, I didn't want to learn an entirely new engine/program.

-I still wanted to practice coding, however, so making a management simulator game where resource management is central to the gameplay in Ren'Py, a Visual Novel engine, sounded interesting due to the interactive nature of each resource and player Action by design, while also being doable, given my past experience working in Ren'Py.I avoided hardcoding anything at all costs, and wanted to make the game both scalable and most importantly, easily adjustable for balancing, so I focused on making variables, sets, and functions to keep my code clean.
+I avoided hardcoding anything at all costs, and wanted to make the game both scalable and most importantly, easily adjustable for balancing, so I focused on making variables, sets, and functions to keep my code clean.
 (I actually ended up building a habit of commenting more meticulously than "strictly necessary" due to the amount of functions made and used, as their purposes would usually be more multifunctional than simply their label name alone can communicate.)

 The Guests & Invites event goal actually ended up being the most complex system to implement, as I wanted the player to be able to choose both guest quantity and type of invites, as invite costs were per person and thus scaled based on the size of your guest list.
 Thus, it would be frustrating if the player had chosen the guest list size (and thus guest quantity) in a separate instance and was locked into choosing between invite types with little flexibility in choice.
 This is an instance where a player might think, "if only I could just change the number of guests instead, then I could afford this option and still have enough left over for the other two event goals!"Beyond realism, I felt that the player experience would be inhibited if I had simplified the system such that the guest list size was set in stone prior, and they only had to choose between total costs (and thus only two variables to call upon).
-As a result, this section was the most bug-prone due to looping until the player confirmed their selection, but I'm quite proud of the flexibility in decision-making that it affords the player.
+As a result, this section was the most bug-prone due to looping until the player confirmed their selection, but I'm quite happy with its implementation, and the flexibility in decision-making that it affords the player.

 Programming - Action Menu